15 Top-Rated Small Towns in Connecticut

 Also located on the Long Island Sound, Niantic is exactly what you would expect for a seaside village.
 Enjoy nature at Rocky Neck State Park or Niantic Bay Boardwalk, or take advantage of one of the many fishing adventures.
 There are quite a few from which to choose: Striper Snax or the Black Hawk can give you a full or half-day adventure on the deep sea.

 In town there are some great restaurants, several offering local seafood.
-Small shops feature vintage finds and antiques.
-Check the box office for the Kate Hepburn Cultural Arts Center.
-They have an active list of events, which includes family-friendly performances, music, and theater.
+Small shops feature vintage finds and antiques, many of which line the charming Main Street.

 The Bradley Theatre is well known for the quality talent it attracts to its community program.
 The Gertrude Chandler Warner Boxcar Children's Museum is a great stop for families.
 Fans of the book series will find signed originals, children's activities, and artifacts all housed in an original boxcar.